ethereum/remix-project/docs/tutorial_mist.rst

 .. image:: remix1.png

-This create a new transaction that deploy the ``Donation`` contract (Mist will ask for the usual pasphrase check).
+This creates a new transaction that deploys the ``Donation`` contract (Mist will ask for the usual passphrase check).

 Wait for the transaction to be mined (don't forget to activate mining ``miner.start()``).
 Once this is done, you can use it by executing the ``moveFund`` and ``donate`` function.
 But this is not what we